medplum/medplum/packages/docs/docs/fhir-datastore/deleting-data.md

 The FHIR [`delete`](https://hl7.org/fhir/http.html#delete) operation performs a "soft" or "logical" delete.
 This means that data is not permanently removed from the database.

 The delete interaction removes an existing resource.
-The interaction is performed by an HTTP `DELETE` command as shown:
+The interaction is performed by an HTTP `DELETE` request as shown:

 ```
 DELETE [base]/[resourceType]/[id]